-As at 31 December 2010, current assets and current liabilities of the Group were approximately RMB1,278 million (2009: RMB1,247 million) and RMB392 million (2009: RMB357 million) respectively.
-The current ratio was approximately 3.3 times (2009: 3.5 times).
-Gearing ratio (interest bearing debt/total equity) at end of the year was 7.3% (2009: 6%).
-There was an allowance for bad and doubtful debts amounted to RMB158 million as at year end date (2009: RMB118 million).
-The allowances made in recent years were on those old age receivables that have long exceeded the normal recovering period.
-They were originated from sales several years ago when the Group targeted for a high sales growth with a slightly relaxed credit control.
-For the receivables previously impaired, RMB12 million of which have been recovered during the year and subsequent to the year end date, showing that they could still be recovered though at a much longer time span.
+As at 31 December 2011, current assets and current liabilities of the Group were approximately RMB1,365 million (2010: RMB1,278 million) and RMB493 million (2010: RMB392 million) respectively.
+The current ratio was approximately 2.8 times (2010: 3.3 times).
+Gearing ratio (interest bearing debt/total equity) at end of the year was 7.9% (2010: 7.3%).

 Renminbi is the functional currency and adopted as the reporting currency by the Group.
 The majority of the Group's assets, liabilities, sales and purchases are primarily denominated in Renminbi and Hong Kong dollar.
-The Group has entered into foreign currency forward exchange contracts to minimize exposure to exchange rate volatility arising from receivables and payables involving currencies other than Renminbi and Hong Kong dollar.
-During the year, there were gains arising from changes in fair value of currency derivatives amounting to RMB0.9 million (2009: RMB0.4 million).
+The Group used forward foreign currency exchange contracts to minimize exposure to exchange rate volatility arising from receivables and payables involving currencies other than Renminbi and Hong Kong dollar.
+There was no forward foreign currency exchange contract outstanding at 31 December 2011.

-Save as disclosed, the Group has no material contingent liabilities or pledge of assets for the year ended 31 December 2010.
+Save as disclosed, the Group has no material contingent liabilities or pledge of assets for the year ended 31 December 2011.

-INVESTMENTS AND CAPITAL COMMITMENTS
+INVESTMENTS, DISPOSALS AND CAPITAL COMMITMENTS